tnek/dasleeve/README.md

 **Alternatively, use a gyroscope for dead reckoning**.
 Basically, do what we originally wanted to do.

-## Programming

-I opted to use python, the [PySerial](https://github.com/pyserial/pyserial) library, and a python mouse control library - [PyAutoGUI](https://github.com/asweigart/pyautogui).
-However, there are problems with mouse movement in real time:

-*   There is significant latency since this is a userspace application using a library which is really just a wrapper around Quartz which uses syscalls that actually control the mouse.
-*   Reading from serial is buffered.
-When data is read, it is the next data transmitted over serial after the last read one instead of the most recent data.

-These two problems combined result in rapidly increasing input delay if mouse control functions are called after each tick of the accelerometer's output.
-The serial buffer isn't emptied fast enough to be in sync with real time events since performing mouse events is slow.
-So, I wrote an update cycle similar to the input-update-render loop used in networked game graphics programming.
-Reading from serial is still the input step.
-However since mouse movement blocks for significantly longer, it is in the update step of the input-update-render loop.
-This allows us to have a consistent mouse update time (currently set to every 0.3 seconds since that was roughly the time for a moue movement event to fire). instead of using Serial.print with Arduino and corresponding string functions with Python, data is encoded into raw bytes to be read for further performance (reducing bandwidth for transmitting over bluetooth).
-However, Serial.write on Arduino's side only writes a single byte - it truncates the higher bytes of an integer by default.
-So, integers had to be written as two-byte values and parsed on the other component.
-Luckily, since I still kept the values byte-aligned, python's struct module can cleanly and easily unpack it.

 #### Future Programming Improvements:

-**Data over serial could be compressed into fewer bits (2 bytes)**.
-We know the maximum degree of tilt is between -180 and 180\.
-Each degree could be encoded into nine bits and each flag for buttons could take a bit for a total of 11 bits - all of the data could be transmitted in a two byte word instead of the current 6 byte one.
-However, doing this may sacrifice performance on the computer's side - bitwise operations are slightly more expensive than directly unpacking each byte into it's correct variable.

-**Mouse should be controlled via kernel module**.
-This removes the syscall latency from having to constantly interrupt between userland and kernel space.
-Similarly, reading from serial should be done in kernel space within the same module as the mouse control one for further performance improvements.

 **Mouse motions should be interpolated.** Currently, the mouse slightly teleports to move - this is because it is doing rapid linear motion between points per-update instead of being properly interpolated like a real mouse.